Needlebrook/Quiz_Game/README.md

 Hope you have fun! 🥳

-(made as the final submission for the Workshop on C programming held by Code catalyst (TIST) from March-April 2025)
+(made as the final submission for the Workshop on C programming held by CodeCatalyst (TIST) from March-April 2025)

 ## Author